bcynuaa/EtherSPH/EtherSPH-JL/README.md

-# Ether-SPH-JL
+# EtherSPH-JL

-A julia-based SPH method repository designing for parallel computing.
+A julia-based SPH code for physics simulations, aiming at parallel computing.